About me and Life Currents Blog:

 Please feel free to ask questions.
 Make comments.
 And, give me suggestions.
 I really do welcome it.

 Questions, comments, concerns?
 Or just drop me a line

 I take all my own photos (unless photo credit is given otherwise).
-This surprises some people because my husband is a professional photographer.
-He has taught me tons!
-But, he doesn’t have time to take pictures for me.
 All copyrights reserved.
-If you’d like to use my photos, please ask (I’m usually pretty nice).
+If you’d like to use my photos, please ask.
 I will want photo credit.
 And I don’t use ghost writers.